Alastair Niven: Education

-Born in Edinburgh, Scotland, Niven was educated at Dulwich College in London and at Gonville and Caius College, Cambridge. and was then a Commonwealth Scholar for two years at the University of Ghana, where he "first researched in the field of African literature", receiving his Master's degree and lecturing in English literature there.
-He next lectured in English literature at the University of Leeds, where he received his Doctorate, and then taught English Studies at Stirling University, where he was given charge of Commonwealth literature.
+Born in Edinburgh, Scotland on 25 February 1944, Niven was educated at Dulwich College in London and at Gonville and Caius College, Cambridge, and was then a Commonwealth Scholar for two years (1968–69) at the University of Ghana, where he "first researched in the field of African literature", receiving his master's degree and lecturing in English literature there.
+He next lectured in English literature at the University of Leeds, where he received his Doctorate, and then taught English Studies at Stirling University (1970–78), where he was given charge of Commonwealth literature.

 Scholarship and academic work

 In the 1970s, Niven wrote the first of several books.
 His 1978 study, D. H. Lawrence: The Novels, was reviewed as "an excellent introduction to Lawrence as an artist and as a thinker", and as "particularly useful for its full treatment of the neglected or downgraded novels".
-Niven's 1980 book, D. H. Lawrence: The Writer and His Work was reviewed in the Los Angeles Times Book Review as "a brief yet substantial commentary on the Lawrence work," though with "few fresh insights."
-The review noted that Niven "does focus some welcome attention on several less-lauded works," and that Niven's "defense of Lawrence's underrated plays should interest any serious Lawrence scholar."
+Niven's 1980 book, D. H. Lawrence: The Writer and His Work, was reviewed in the Los Angeles Times Book Review as "a brief yet substantial commentary on the Lawrence work", though with "few fresh insights".
+The review noted that Niven "does focus some welcome attention on several less-lauded works", and that Niven's "defense of Lawrence's underrated plays should interest any serious Lawrence scholar."

+From 1978 to 1984, Niven was Director General of The Africa Centre, London; there, as Olu Alake notes, "he expanded the literary programme, staging over 60 plays including The Trial of Dedan Kimathi and hosting giants such as Chinua Achebe, Ngugi wa Thiong'o, Buchi Emecheta, Bessie Head, Wole Soyinka, Ben Okri, CLR James and Samuel Selvon."
+Other notable figures invited to give readings and talks at the Africa Centre included Nuruddin Farah, Elechi Amadi, Dennis Brutus, Njabulo Ndebele, Jack Mapanje, Flora Nwapa, Gabriel Okara, Sembene Ousmane, Amos Tutuola and Naomi Mitchison.

-Niven was Director General of The Africa Centre in London from 1978 to 1984.
-He was at various times "an executive member of the Association for Commonwealth Literature and Language Studies and a member of the Commonwealth Institute Working Party on Library Holdings of Commonwealth Literature".
-From 1987 to 1997, he was Director of Literature at the Arts Council of Great Britain, and from 1997 to 2001 was the British Council's director of literature.
+Niven was at various times "an executive member of the Association for Commonwealth Literature and Language Studies and a member of the Commonwealth Institute Working Party on Library Holdings of Commonwealth Literature".
+In 1978, he became editor of the Journal of Commonwealth Literature, serving in the role for the next 13 years, until 1991.

+From 1987 to 1997, he was Director of Literature at the Arts Council of Great Britain (where he set up the first Literature in Translation programme), and from 1997 to 2001 was the British Council's director of literature.

+The Arvon Foundation is among many literary charitable organisations that in the 1980s and 1990s benefited from Niven's support in their development.